Back to main page...

 MENU press this button together with a GP button in order to jump to a menu page directly.
 The page assignments are documented here.

-Press MENU+SELECT to enter the Bookmarks page.
+Press MENU+SELECT to enter the BOOKMARKS page.

 EXIT use this button to exit the current menu page.